History of Alternative Dispute Resolution in India

 The National Alternative Dispute Resolution Advisory Council (“NADRAC”) of Australia has defined ADR as “an umbrella term for processes, other than judicial determination, in which an impartial person assists those in a dispute to resolve the issues between them.”In fact, ADR is increasingly referred to as ‘appropriate dispute resolution’, in recognition of the fact that such approaches are often not just an alternative to litigation, but may be the most optimum way to resolve a dispute.

-There are numerous reasons for the advent of ADR; primarily, the lay man is daunted by the court and its formal procedure.
+There are numerous reasons for the advent of Alternative Dispute Resolution; primarily, the lay man is daunted by the court and its formal procedure.
 He would rather live with his problems by reaching a compromise than approach a court of law to seek justice especially when the path to achieve the same is littered with various obstacles including overburdened judges, complex legal procedure which is time-consuming and the sky high expenses that come with bringing a matter before the court.

 The greatAbraham Lincoln, 16th President of the United States of India had himself said –